Celebrate the AAPI Heritage Month by Holding Hands

 Most immigrants experience discrimination and many have also had difficult lives before they came to their adopted countries.
 Think of what they may have been through and respect them by not commenting negatively nor attacking them.

 2. Speak up

 I can never stress enough the importance of speaking up.
 The phrase “Silence is golden” is not always right, especially in this era.
-Call out misconducts and injustice against immigrants and people of color—or anyone, really.
+Call out misconducts and injustice against immigrants and people of color—or anyone.
 If you see somebody calling others a racial slur, then tell that person that it is not okay to do that; if you see a colleague being harassed, raise the issue to the higher manager or HR—say something.
 Our voice can be powerful, and we are blessed with it to change things.
-Just like Emeli Sandé sings in her song, “You’ve got a heart as loud as lion, so why let your voice be tamed?”.
+Just like Emeli Sandé sings in her song, “You’ve got a heart as loud as a lion, so why let your voice be tamed?”.